 In most cases of carbon capture models, the carbon is captured in fluids.
 The findings in the study by the scientists represent a possible paradigm shift.
 A carbon capture technology that generates electricity is, in and of itself, important, severely limiting the commercial viability of such technology.

 Carbon capture, utilization, and sequestration (CCUS) technologies have recently received a great deal of attention that provides a significant pathway in dealing with global climate change – Guntae Kim, professor at the School of Energy and Chemical Engineering at the Ulsan National Institute of Science and Technology

-The current efficiency of the system is up to 50 percent of the carbon dioxide being converted, which is impressive, although the system only operates on a small scale.
-Not only is the electricity generated obviously useful, but the produced hydrogen could be used to fuel vehicles as well.
+The system’s current efficiency is up to 50 percent of the carbon dioxide being converted, which is impressive, although the system only operates on a small scale.
+Not only is the electricity generated obviously useful, but the produced hydrogen could also be used to fuel vehicles.
 Indeed a step forward for trying to make this planet a better place.